 But by the first half of the Eighties rapid change had set in, with industrial restructuring taking an electronic direction.
 The primary and secondary productive sectors (industry and agriculture) were in decline, with consequent reductions in employment.
-The tertiary (services) sector had expanded out of all proportion, absorbing some of the laidoff work force, thus attenuating the social backlash that the capitalists had feared more than anything else. of revolutionary activity: understanding which road is the road to freedom, and finding the means to take it.
+The tertiary (services) sector had expanded out of all proportion, absorbing some of the laid-off work force, thus attenuating the social backlash that the capitalists had feared more than anything else.